How To Update WordPress Manually

 One easy way to do this is with an FTP client.
 Using this method, you can download the new WordPress version, upload it to your server, and perform the update.
-Let’s show you how to update WordPress manually, this is great to avoid failed updates and can be done easily.
+Let’s show you how to update WordPress manually.
+This will help you avoid failed updates and can be done easily.

 Backup Your Site Before Updating

 We recommend that you backup your site before updating WordPress.
-During WordPress update, errors can occur that would require restoring your WordPress website from a backup.
+After a WordPress update, errors can occur that would require restoring your WordPress website from a backup.
 Without a recent backup, you may end up losing your data.

 If you do not have access to your dashboard right now, you can perform a manual WordPress backup.